-It was at a townhall meeting of the West Broward Democrat Club at Flamingo Park in Sunrise where redistricting in the state was a main topic of discussion.
+SUNRISE, Fla. — Several well-known members of the Democratic Party met Monday night in Broward County at a townhall meeting for the West Broward Democrat Club at Flamingo Park in Sunrise, where redistricting in the state was a main topic of discussion.

-“I’m reaching out to leaders across our community and talking to them about how they feel about to about what they think about the idea of who represents them,” she said.
+“I’m reaching out to leaders across our community and talking to them about how they feel to about what they think about the idea of who represents them,” she said.

 It’s possible she runs in District 20, which has historically had an African-American representative.